dgmp88/georgep.xyz/posts/huel.md

   src="/iframes/huel_avg_pace.html"
   frameborder="0"
 ></iframe>
-<p class="text-xs">Annoying 'mins per kilometer with fractional minutes'. e.g. 5:20 min / km = 5.33 (20s/60s = 0.33).
+<p class="text-xs">Annoying 'mins per kilometre with fractional minutes'. e.g. 5:20 min / km = 5.33 (20s/60s = 0.33).
 Plotly doesn't handle min/km well.</p>

 There are only 4 data points there, so the boxplot is a tad grandiose.
 2 runs were bog standard.
 But my 2 fastest runs in the last 3 months were during that week.